Lisbon by Night: a handy guidebook for exploring the city's nightlife

 2. Listen to fado while you dine

-Fado Show in Chiado| ©Lola Marin
+Fado show in Chiado| ©Lola Marin

-Fado Show in Chiado| ©Lola Marin
+Fado show in Chiado| ©Lola Marin

 As I explain in my article on the best places to dine while listening to a fado, the Alfama neighborhood is home to a large number of restaurants where you can enjoy a good meal while the singers perform various songs.
+However, here are some options:

 Book tickets for a fado show

-3. Walk through the old Alfama district
+4. Tour the old Alfama district

-Nightfall at the Santa Lucia viewpoint| ©Theo Crazzolara
+Sunset at Santa Lucia viewpoint| ©Theo Crazzolara

-Nightfall at the Santa Lucia viewpoint| ©Theo Crazzolara
+Sunset at Santa Lucia viewpoint| ©Theo Crazzolara

 If a visit to see the Alfama district is always interesting, when the sun begins to fade the tour can be even more interesting.
 In recent years, the whole area has been revitalized and today it is full of atmosphere and many places to eat something.